 4. RESPONSIBILITY & SCOPE

-As our data protection officer (DPO), Gina Fairhurst has overall responsibility for the day-to-day implementation of this policy.
+As our data protection officer (DPO), both Directors has responsibility for the day-to-day implementation of this policy.
 You should contact the DPO for further information about this policy if necessary.

 This policy applies to all staff, who must be familiar with this policy and comply with its terms.